jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

 *(In that example, the charge of one of the carbon atoms in the "Graphene_NH2" object was modified.
 If you use this strategy, do not comment out "include system.in.charges" from your "run.in\*" script files.)*
-3) This discussion only applies to molecules that use the OPLSAA force field *(i.e. molecules whose definition begins with "inherits OPLSAA")*.
+3) The discussion so far only applies to molecules that use the OPLSAA force field *(i.e. molecules whose definition begins with "inherits OPLSAA")*.
 You can also mix molecules that use OPLSAA with other molecules that don't.
 In the [waterSPCE+methane](waterSPCE+methane) example, the SPC/E water molecules do not use OPLSAA.